Florida homestead law

 We provide a complete guide to Florida asset protection law.

-Proceeds from the Sale of Florida Homestead
+Are Proceeds from the Sale of Florida Homestead Protected?

 Proceeds from the sale of a residence that qualifies as a Florida homestead may be protected after the sale if the debtor demonstrates an intent to reinvest the proceeds in a replacement homestead.
-However, the judgment debtor must meet several requirements.

 A debtor should be wary before transferring proceeds from a homestead into other exempt property.
 Courts in several cases have found that the transfer of proceeds from an exempt homestead into other exempt assets can constitute a fraudulent conveyance.
 But courts in other cases have suggested that such a transfer is not fraudulent.
-For example, in In re Goldberg, a Southern District of Florida bankruptcy case, the court considered a situation where a debtor refinanced his homestead and then transferred the cash from the refinance to his non-debtor spouse.
-The court held:

-Fraudulent Conversions Under Florida Homestead Law
+Fraudulent Conversions to a Florida Homestead

 Protection of Homestead Under Construction or Under Contract